devbis/st7789_mpy/README.md

   <img src="https://raw.githubusercontent.com/devbis/st7789_mpy/master/docs/ST7789.jpg" alt="ST7789 display photo"/>
 </p>

+It supports both 240x240 and 135x240 variants of displays.

 It is written in pure C, so you have to build firmware by yourself.
 Only ESP8266 and ESP32 are supported for now.